Crossmint/stytch-crossmint/README.md

 ## Running locally

-After completing all the set up steps above the application can be run with the command:
+After completing the setup steps above the application can be run with the command:

 ```bash
 yarn dev